Abdullahkhanspn/cgpa-calculator/README.md

 <br>
 You can simply open the app and then fill your total marks in the app.
 <br>
-Then it will calculate and display the CGPA .
+Then it will calculate the CGPA and display the CGPA .
 <br>
-Tech Stack: Java, Android, Xml, Frontend .
+Tech Stack: Java, Android, Xml, Frontend ,Git.